-Parents of Year 7s and new students in 2018 are requested to provide a notebook computer or tablet for their child.
+Parents of Year 7s and new students in 2019 are requested to provide a notebook computer or tablet for their child.
 The device needs to have a long battery life, be light and portable (maximum 14” screen), and it needs to be practical to use in the classroom.
-In 2017, most students used an Apple MacBook Air 11” model.
-Outright purchase of the base model 11” MacBook Air from a shop is $1498, or it can be purchased as part of a $1546 deal available through Winthrop Australia which will also include an extended three year Applecare warranty and a STM Ace vertical slipcase.
+In 2018, most students used an Apple MacBook Air 11” model.
+Outright purchase of the base model 11” MacBook Air from a shop was $1498, or it can be purchased as part of a $1546 deal available through Winthrop Australia which will also include an extended three year Applecare warranty and a STM Ace vertical slipcase.
 Winthrop has recently added few windows notebooks to their range and details of these devices can be found in the link below.
 The school will handle your warranty or insurance claims if it is purchased from Winthrop.
 Details of the offers available through Winthrop Australia can be viewed at https://sales.winaust.com.au/shop/rossmoyneshs2018

 If you are considering to buy a HP Notebook computer you can view their range at www.hpshopping.com.au/rossmoynebyod